-The intent of AB 1725 and the accreditation standards is actualized at both College and District levels in such a spirit of collaboration.
-Functionally, the process includes a system of committee meetings and activities designed to solve challenges at levels closest to the staff and work units affected and to provide the District's Presidents and Chancellor with assistance in preparing plans, processes, and policies.
+The intent of AB 1725 and the accreditation standards is actualized at both cCollege and dDistrict levels in such a spirit of collaboration.
+Functionally, the process includes a system of committee meetings and activities designed to solve challenges at levels closest to the staff and work units affected and to provide the District's College Presidents and the District Chancellor with assistance in preparing plans, processes, and policies.